chutter/FrogCap-Sequence-Capture/README.md

 # FrogCap Sequence Capture probeset and pipeline

-Pipeline for the analysis of data acquired from probe set designed by Hutter et al. (in preparation).
+Pipeline for the analysis of data acquired from probe set designed by Hutter et al. (2019) in review and available as a preprint:

+Hutter C.R., Cobb K.A., Portik D., Travers S., Wood Jr. P.L., and Brown R.M.
+(2019).
+FrogCap: A modular sequence capture probe set for phylogenomics and population genetics for Anurans, assessed across multiple phylogenetic scales. bioRxiv 825307. doi: https://doi.org/10.1101/825307

 The pipeline here is in the process of being upgraded to version 2, and utilizes many open source programs to analyze genomic sequence capture data.